United Arab Emirates Armed Forces: History

 The UAE outsourced much of its military to foreign mercenaries and advisers.
 A report released in October 2022 revealed that several retired US military personnel work as military contractors or consultants for the UAE.
 The report obtained through the Freedom of Information Act revealed that in seven years nearly 280 American military veterans sought federal permission to work for the Emirates.
 Hundreds of US military veterans were also known to have been hired by the UAE government or state-owned firms.
-Experts claimed that the Emirati military was the Arab world's most powerful due to influx of American veterans.
-UAE ambassador to the US, Yousef Al Otaiba said the US played a crucial role in the Emirates' progress and security.
-However, the extent of Emirati dependence on the US military contractors is not fully known.
+Experts claimed that the Emirati military was the Arab world's most powerful due to the influx of American veterans.
+UAE ambassador to the US, Yousef Al Otaiba, said the US played a crucial role in the Emirates' progress and security.
+However, the extent of Emirati dependence on US military contractors is not fully known.

 Branches

 Air Force

 The United Arab Emirates Air Force has about 4,000 personnel as of 2017.
 The air force agreed in 1999 to purchase 80 US F-16 multirole fighter aircraft.
-Other equipment includes 60 Mirage 2000s, British Hawk aircraft, and French helicopters.
-The air defense has a Hawk missile program for which the United States has been training.
-UAE has taken delivery of two of five Triad I-Hawk batteries.
+Next to that they included other equipment such as 60 Mirage 2000s, British Hawk aircraft, and French helicopters.
+The air defense has a Hawk missile program for which the United States has been providing training.
+The UAE has taken delivery of two out of five Triad I-Hawk batteries.